TianXiangxun/PHBS_MLF_2018/README.md

 * Using the transformation matrix, we transform the training dataset.
 **Now the four forests classes are perfectly linearly separable.

-## Analysis of 6 Different Methods:
+## Implementing 6 Different Methods:
 * 1 LogisticRegression Model
 ![](./.png)